MimitsuBot/mimitsu-docs/README.md

 ### Reporting bugs

 Found something that isn't right ?
 A translation error, or even a text that is missing a word.
-First of all, we recommend that you read or [Troubleshoot guide](https://github.com/mimitsubot/troubleshoot-guide), if your problem isn't listed there, then please, let us know about this bug!
+First of all, we recommend that you read or [Troubleshoot guide](https://github.com/mimitsubot/troubleshoot-guide) and try to look for a fix to your issue.
+If your problem isn't listed there, then please, let us know about this bug!
 You can report a bug by opening an [issue](https://github.com/mimitsubot/mimitsu-docs/issues/new?template=Bug_report.md).
 Please give us as much information as you can.